A chord is a straight line joining 2 points on the circumference of a circle.

 Step 1: Draw 2 non-parallel chords

 Step 2: Construct perpendicular bisectors for both the chords.
-The centre of the circle is the point of intersection of the perpendicular bisectors.
+The center of the circle is the point of intersection of the perpendicular bisectors.

 Theorem: Congruent Chords are equidistant from the center of a circle.